mpope9/exor_filter/README.md

 ## Hashing
 The function `exor_filter:xor8/1` uses the default hash algorithm.
 To specify the hashing algorithm to use, use the `exor_filter:xor8/2` function.
 The filter initialization functions return values contain the context of hashing, so there is no need to specify it in the `exor_filter:xor8_contain/2` function.  **Do not pre-hash the value** being passed to `exor_filter:xor8_contain/2` or `/3`.  **Pass the raw value!**
+*  (Unless you're using pre-hashed data.
+See below).
 ### Example
 ```erlang
 Filter = exor_filter:xor8(["test1", "test2", "test3"], :fast_hash),